xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centermesh.rst

 .. glossary::

    Abstract
-      When we make MMM maps, sometimes, they are not centered very well.
+      When we generate MMM maps, they are sometimes not well centered.
-      If you have ever wondered if this is due to mesh position in LM mag not being centered well, for example, due to stage error, then you want to make sure you fix that first.
-Of course, you could use the most powerful Realign routine to do that.
-In order to do that, most likely you will have to change property "RealignItemMaxLMField" to a larger value than default, at least temporarily.
+      If you have ever wondered whether this is caused by the mesh position in LM magnification being off-center—for example, due to stage error—then you should make sure to correct that issue first.
+Of course, you can use the powerful Realign routine to address this.
+To do so, you will most likely need to temporarily increase the value of the RealignItemMaxLMField property beyond its default.
+You may also need to switch the C2 aperture back to the larger size used for the initial LMM mapping.

-      You perhaps also need to change C2 aperture back to larger size which was used for initial LMM mapping.
+      Is there an alternative approach?
+The answer is yes.
+In this note, I describe how to accomplish this by taking advantage of the robust AutoContour functionality.

-      Is there a different way?
-The answer is YES.
-In this note, I show how to do that by taking advantage of robust AutoContour functionality.
+      This method is especially useful when the point you selected is not exactly centered on the mesh, as it can refine the centering slightly.
+If your stage behaves well—meaning it does not drift significantly—and your point-picking is very accurate, you may not need to use this method.

 .. _center_mesh: